omgswap/omgswap-v2-site/src/pages/docs/v2/03-advanced-topics/03-understanding-returns.md

 tags: pools, documentation
 ---

-Uniswap incentivizes users to add liquidity to pools by rewarding providers with fees on trades.
+OMGSwap incentivizes users to add liquidity to pools by rewarding providers with fees on trades.
 Market making, in general, is a complex activity which has the risk of losing money (compared to just **hodling**) in the case of big directional moves of the underlying asset price.

 # Risks